-19. George / Martha's Inn
+19. GEORGE / MARTHA'S INN

-In the 1900s, an entrepreneur thought it would be a good idea to have a town right in the middle of Washington State, so this town was built where there was previously only sagebrush and sand.
+In the 1900s, an entrepreneur wanted to create a town right in the middle of Washington State, so this town was built where there was previously only sagebrush and sand.
 On July 4, 1957 Governor Rosellini planted the first cherry tree there and the town was renamed "George" after President George Washington.